 A ‘reactive’ result means that the test has reacted with something in your blood that could be (but is not necessarily) the HIV virus or antibodies to the HIV virus.
 A reactive result is not the same as a positive result.

-No test is 100% accurate.
-The test that we use is very sensitive and is the same test that is used in NHS clinics.
-If you have a negative result, and you have tested 7 weeks after potential exposure (the window period), then you can be confident that you don’t have HIV.
+Our NHS provider laboratory works to strict government enforced protocols to ensure results are as accurate as possible.
+Despite this, no STI test is 100% accurate.
+The same applies to any clinic that offers this kind of test.
+If you have a negative result, and you have tested 7 weeks after potential exposure with a lab test or 12 weeks after potential exposure with a rapid self-test (the window period), then you can be confident that you don’t have HIV.

 It is also important to know that due to the sensitivity of the test, there are some other illnesses or infections that can cause a reactive result with an HIV test.
 This means that you could get a reactive result even if you do not have HIV.
 Anyone with a reactive result will need to visit a clinic for further testing on a larger blood sample.
 Between 6% and 35% of reactives will be confirmed as positive in a clinic.